NietThijmen/wp-gpt/README.md

 - Search by hook name, description, or source file.
 - Integration with popular IDEs.
 (Fully compatible with all MCP-compatible IDEs)
 - Fully made with MeiliSearch for lightning-fast searches.
+- A full on "documentation" search experience for WordPress plugins/core and it's classes.

 ## Installation
 1. Clone the repository.